Transverse Quantum Fluids

-Finite compressibility, $\kappa$, may be induced in TQF (and, thus, transforming it into LL) either by an external potential or through lattice pinning, as discussed in Ref.~\cite{TQFprl}.
-In the presence of thereby generated interaction energy $\kappa^{-1} n^2$ in (\ref{HTQF}), on length scale beyond $\xi = \sqrt{\chi \kappa}$ the system exhibits a TQF-to-LL crossover, with the familiar low-energy linear spectrum and algebraically decaying off-diagonal correlations.
-This crossover can be suppressed if the domain wall is incommensurately tilted (by pinning end points) and has a finite concentration of kinks larger than $\xi^{-1}$, as discussed in Ref.~ \cite{Max}.
+Finite compressibility $\kappa$ may be induced in TQF (and thus transforming it into LL) either by an external potential or through lattice pinning, as discussed in Ref.~\cite{TQFprl}.
+In the presence of thereby generated interaction energy $\kappa^{-1} n^2$ in (\ref{HTQF}), on a length scale beyond $\xi = \sqrt{\chi \kappa}$ the system exhibits a TQF-to-LL crossover, with the familiar low-energy linear spectrum and algebraically decaying off-diagonal correlations.
+This crossover can be suppressed if the domain wall is incommensurately tilted (by pinning the end points) and has a finite concentration of kinks larger than $\xi^{-1}$, as discussed in Ref.~\cite{Max}.

-{\it Incoherent superfluid}.---We now focus on a qualitatively distinct and most interesting model D, where infinite compressibility and TQF properties emerge due to Josephson coupling to the ``transverse" bulk array of LLs, rather than transverse domain wall fluctuations.
+{\it Incoherent superfluid}.
+We now focus on a qualitatively distinct and most interesting model D---a particularly simple microscopic representative of a family of long-ranged ordered dissipative models \cite{Pankov,Werner,Caza,Lobo}---where infinite compressibility and TQF properties emerge due to Josephson coupling to the ``transverse" bulk array of LLs, rather than transverse domain wall fluctuations.
 As illustrated in Fig.~\ref{fig2}, this model can be realized either with cold atoms or superconducting wires, and consists of a ``system'' LL (running along $x$), with strong Josephson links to a transverse array of identical and independent ``bath'' LLs labeled by index $i$.
 All LLs are taken to be in a superfluid regime, characterized by a Luttinger parameter $K > 1$.

-This setup was proposed and numerically simulated in Ref.~\cite{Lode}, where, however, the TQF superfluidity of the system along the $x$ direction was neither recognized nor explored.
+Coupling between the bath LL must be negligible to avoid a global superfluid phase or gapped bulk insulator.
+[This setup was proposed and numerically simulated in Ref.~\cite{Lode}, where, however, the TQF superfluidity of the system along the $x$ direction was neither recognized nor explored.]

 For model D, the Euclidean action,